Hard to Love (Blackpink song): Lyrics and production

 The lyrics of the song were written by Freddy Wexler and Bianca Atterberry.
-Wexler conjured "Hard to Love" while he was on a jam session with his friends.
+Wexler conceived "Hard to Love" while he was on a jam session with his friends.
 He later sent a demo of the song to Teddy Park in June 2022 and was video called by him, Lisa, and Rosé the next day.
 Over the next month, he would FaceTime with Park and the group, who suggested changes.
-Wexler explained that he was "intimidated at first", because music is "almost a religious experience for K-pop fans, so there's a pressure to deliver something that is worthy".
-However, it turned out better than he could have ever imagined: "Generally, it's never as good as it was in your head, [but] this was an exception".
+Wexler admitted he initially felt "intimidated" since music holds an "almost religious experience" for K-pop fans, creating pressure to deliver something exceptional.
+However, he shared that the outcome "turned out better than [he] could have ever imagined," noting, "Usually, it’s never as good as it was in your head, but this was an exception."
 The final version of "Hard to Love" was fully recorded by Blackpink member Rosé at The Black Label in Seoul, South Korea.

-"Hard to Love" is an upbeat dance, guitar pop, pop-rock and lite-disco track with elements of 90's rock and roll and "edgy" pop.
-The city pop-esque is built around a soft piano, funk-inspired guitar, disco handclaps, "glowing" neo-soul keys and "thick" bass groove.
+"Hard to Love" is an upbeat blend of dance, guitar pop, pop-rock, and lite-disco, infused with elements of '90s rock and roll and edgy pop.
+The track has a city pop-like feel, built around soft piano, funk-inspired guitar riffs, disco-style handclaps, "glowing" neo-soul keys, and a "thick" bass groove.
 In the lyrics, the singer expresses hidden insecurities about their ability to be loved.
 Rosé tells the female perspective, describing how a woman can "make it feel like heaven" and then end up hurting the lover: "Never meant to cause you a problem/Here I am, yet once again/With the same old story".
 The song is performed in the key of F major with a tempo of 105 beats per minute in common time.

 Commercial performance

 "Hard to Love" debuted at number 27 on the Billboard Global 200 and at number 19 on the Billboard Global Excl.
 US.
 In South Korea, the song debuted at number 146 and peaked at number 87 on the Circle Digital Chart, and also peaked at number 22 on Billboard's South Korea Songs chart.
-It debuted at number 65 on the ARIA Singles Chart and at number 68 on the Canadian Hot 100, and also reached the top ten in Malaysia, New Zealand, Philippines, Singapore and Vietnam.
+It debuted at number 65 on the ARIA Singles Chart and at number 68 on the Canadian Hot 100, and also reached the top ten in Malaysia, New Zealand, the Philippines, Singapore, and Vietnam.

 Accolades

+At year-end award ceremonies, "Hard to Love" received a nomination for Artist of the Year – Global Digital Music (September) at the 12th Circle Chart Music Awards alongside Born Pink's other songs "Shut Down", "Typa Girl", and "The Happiest Girl", with "Shut Down" ultimately winning the award.

 Credits and personnel

-Credits adopted from Melon and Tida.